 Signpost was started in 1992 when a young Church Army Officer, Kerry Dixon, saw first hand poverty in the Philippines.
 Seeing children die simply because they didn’t have the same life chances that those in the west have made him realise that something had to be done.
 This led to the start of a child sponsorship programme.

 From those early days, Signpost has grown and worked with many generous individuals, supporting children and families who are affected by poverty.
 We have gradually shifted the emphasis of our work from supporting individual children to supporting whole communities – after all “it takes a whole village to raise a child”.
 For more than 25 years we have supported many communities taking action against poverty.

-In 1994 Signpost responded to the widespread slaughter in Rwanda, and spent ten years working with the traumatised orphans in the country.
+In the late 1990’s Signpost responded to the widespread slaughter in Rwanda, and spent ten years working with the traumatised orphans in the country.
 Then in 2004 when a Tsunami devastated south east India we began working with communities that had been displaced, helping them to build resilience.